IntelOpenDesign/ConnectAnyThing/README.md

 * bzImage (file)
 * core-image-minimal-initramfs-claton.cpio.gz (file)
 * image-full-clatong.ext3 (file)
-* image-full-clatong.zip (file) <- This can be removed
+* image-full-clatong.zip (file) <- This file can be removed to free up space.

 7) Put the Micro SD card in the Galileo board and power it up. **NOTE:** It could take up to 3 minutes for the board to boot-up.

-8) On your mobile device or computer, connect to the "ConnectAnyThing" network. **NOTE:** If you don't see the network on your device, make sure your Galileo board has [firmware version 782 or above.] ( https://communities.intel.com/docs/DOC-21838 )
+8) On your mobile device or computer, connect to the "ConnectAnyThing" network. **NOTE:** If you don't see the network on your device, make sure your Galileo board has [firmware version 782 or above] ( https://communities.intel.com/docs/DOC-21838 ).

 9) Start a web browser on your device and in the address bar type either: "cat", "cat.com", or "192.168.0.10".